megaease/easemesh/docs/user_manual.md

 Services are the first-class citizens of the EaseMesh.
 Developers need to breakdown their business logic into small units and implement it as services.

-Different from K8s service, the EaseMesh manage application by the service, a service has logic name which is related to one or multiple K8s deployments.
-The service has its [own specification ](#mesh-service)  the EaseMesh and must belonged to a [tenant](#tenant-spec).
+Different from K8s service, the EaseMesh manages application by the service, a service has a logic name that is related to one or multiple K8s deployments.
+The service has its [own specification ](#mesh-service) and must belong to a [tenant](#tenant-spec).

-A service could have co-exist multiple versions, a version of the service is a [MeshDeployment](#meshdeployment) or [native K8s deployment](#deploy-an-annotated-deployment) which binds to Kubernetes Deployment resource
+A service could have co-exist multiple versions, a version of the service is a [MeshDeployment](#meshdeployment) or [native K8s deployment](#deploy-an-annotated-deployment) which binds to Kubernetes Deployment resource.

 ### Tenant Spec